 Worked at some point between December 1912 and August 1914 at Notts.
 County Asylum with fellow reservists Wilfred Madeley and Sam Haines, also of the Kings Royal Rifles.
 They were working as attendants at the Asylum when war was declared.

 Service Number: 6246

 Military Unit: 1st Battalion, Kings Royal Rifles, 6th Brigade, 2nd Division

 Theatre of War: France and Flanders, date of entry 13.8.14

 5.8.14: Mobilised at Winchester, transferred to the 1st Battalion

 10.9.14: Killed at the 1st Battle of the Marne.
 Correspondence with widowed mother Mary from war office re Medals.
 Brother Arthur also named as next of kin.

-Medals Awarded: Coronation, Durban, 1914 Star with clasp, British War and Victory.
-Medals sent to his mother at 11 Grimsby Terrace, Watkin Street, Nottingham on July 4th, 1919 except for British medal (sent January 8th, 1921) and Victory medal sent (March 26th 1921).
+Coronation, Durban; 1914 Star with clasp, British War and Victory.
+Medals sent to his mother at 11 Grimsby Terrace, Watkin Street, Nottingham.
+She received the 1914 Star on July 4th 1919, British War Medal on January 8th, 1921 and the Victory medal on March 26th 1921.